37.87.1802 COMPREHENSIVE SCHOOL AND COMMUNITY TREATMENT PROGRAM: CONTRACT REQUIREMENTS

 (c) referring youth to the CSCT program when positive behavior interventions and supports have not resulted in significant positive behavioral change or when a youth may have a clinical condition and may be in need of mental health services.

-(7) The school and mental health center must describe annual training offered to school personnel, parents, and students concerning the following:
+(7) The school and licensed mental health center must describe annual training offered to school personnel, parents, and students concerning the following:

 (a) CSCT program and services;